HEPData/hepdata_lib/docs/usage.md

 The `create_files` function writes all the YAML output files you need and packs them up in a `tar.gz` file ready to be uploaded.

 #### Tables and Variables
 The real data is stored in Variables and Tables.
 Variables come in two flavors: *independent* and *dependent*.
 Whether a variable is independent or dependent may change with context, but the general idea is that the independent variable is what you put in, the dependent variable is what comes out.
-If you have a typical one-dimensional plot, where you show a cross-section limit as a function of the mass of a hypothetical new particles, the mass would be independent, the limit dependent.
-The number of variables is not limited, e.g. if you have a scenario where you give N results as a function of M model parameters, you can also have M independent and N dependent variables.
+Example: if you calculate a cross-section limit as a function of the mass of a hypothetical new particles, the mass would be independent, the limit dependent.
+The number of either type of variables is not limited, so if you have a scenario where you give N results as a function of M model parameters, you can have N dependent and M independent variables.
 All the variables are then bundled up and added into a Table object.

 Let's see what this looks like in code: